-6 If a colleague of the player taking the penalty-kick, encroaches into the penalty-area or within 10 yards of the penalty-mark before the ball is in play, and the ball rebounds into play from the goal-posts, cross-bar or goalkeeper, the Referee shall stop the game and caution the player at fault.
+5 If a colleague of the player taking the penalty-kick, encroaches into the penalty-area or within 10 yards of the penalty-mark before the ball is in play, and the ball rebounds into play from the goal-posts, crossbar or goalkeeper, the Refereee shall stop the game and caution the player at fault.
 The game shall be restarted by an indirect free-kick.

-7 If a player or players of each side encroach into the penalty-area or within 10 yards of the penalty-mark before the ball is in play, the penalty-kick must be retaken.
-8 When a match is extended to allow a penalty-kick to be taken or retaken, the extension shall last until the moment that the penalty-kick has been completed, that is when:
+6 If a player or players of each side encroach into the penalty-area or within 10 yards of the penalty-mark before the ball is in play, the penalty-kick must be retaken.

-- (a) the ball goes direct into the goal.
+- When a match is extended to allow a penalty-kick to be taken or retaken, the extension shall last until the moment that the penalty-kick has been completed, that is when: - (a) the ball goes direct into the goal.
 A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (b) the ball rebounds from either goalpost or cross-bar into goal.
-A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (c) the ball passes out of play outside the goal-posts or over the cross-bar.
-The match ends the moment that the ball
+A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (c) the ball passes out of play outside the goal-posts or over the cross-bai.
+The match ends the moment that the ball passes beyond the boundary of the field of play; - (d) the ball strikes a goal-post or the crossbar and rebounds into play.
+The match is terminated at the moment the ball rebounds into play;

-Laws of the Game Decisions of the International Board LAW XV.-THROW-IN passes beyond the boundary of the field of play; (d) the ball strikes a goal-post or the crossbar and rebounds into play.
-The match is terminated at the moment the ball rebounds into play; (e) the ball having been touched by the goal-keeper, enters the goal.
-A goal is scored and the match ends the moment the ball passes over the goalline; (f) the ball is clearly saved by the goal-keeper.
+- (e) the ball having been touched by the goal-keeper, enters the goal.
+A goal is scored and the match ends the moment the ball passes over the goalline; - (f) the ball is clearly saved by the goal-keeper.
 The referee should blow for 'Time' at once.
-Should the goalkeeper by mischance, then drop the ball over his goal-line it is not a goal, for the game has ended; (g) the ball is stopped in its course by an outside agent.
-The game should be further extended to allow the penalty-kick to be taken properly; (h) and in addition if any defending player infringes the Law and encroaches, play shall be extended for the penalty-kick to be retaken under the provisions of this Law.
-9 If, when a penalty-kick has been taken, the ball is stopped in its course, by an outside agent, the kick shall be retaken.
-When the whole of the ball passes over a touch-line, either on the ground or in the air, it shall be thrown in from the point where it crossed the line, in any direction, by a player of the team opposite to that of the player who last touched it.
-The thrower at the moment of delivering the ball must face the field of play and part of each foot 1 If a player taking a throw-in, plays the ball a second time by handling it within the field of play before it has been touched or played by another player, the referee shall award a direct free-kick.
+Should the goalkeeper by mischance, then drop the ball over his goal-line it is not a goal, for the game has ended; - (g) the ball is stopped in its course by an outside agent.
+The game should be further extended to allow the penalty-kick to be taken properly: - (h) and in addition if any defending player infringes the Law and encroaches, play shallbe extended for the penalty-kick to be retaken under the provisions of this Law. - 8 If, when a penalty-kick has been taken, the ball is stopped in its course, by an outside agent, the kick shall be retaken.